nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <h3>Capture network traffic with tcpdump</h3>

-Capture packet data into a file called capture.pcap:
-You must press the ENTER key to get your command prompt back after running this command.
+Capture packet data into a file called capture.pcap.
+You must press the ENTER key to get your command prompt back after running this command.</br></br>

-This command will run tcpdump in the background with the following options:
+This command will run tcpdump in the background with the following options:<br/>
-•	-i eth0: Capture data from the eth0 interface.
+-i eth0: Capture data from the eth0 interface.<br/>
-•	-nn: Do not attempt to resolve IP addresses or ports to names.This is best practice from a security perspective, as the lookup data may not be valid.
-It also prevents malicious actors from being alerted to an investigation.
+-nn: Do not attempt to resolve IP addresses or ports to names.This is best practice from a security perspective, as the lookup data may not be valid.
+It also prevents malicious actors from being alerted to an investigation.<br/>
-•	-c9: Capture 9 packets of data and then exit.
+-c9: Capture 9 packets of data and then exit.<br/>
-•	port 80: Filter only port 80 traffic.
-This is the default HTTP port.
+port 80: Filter only port 80 traffic.
+This is the default HTTP port.<br/>
-•	-w capture.pcap: Save the captured data to the named file.
+-w capture.pcap: Save the captured data to the named file.<br/>
-•	&: This is an instruction to the Bash shell to run the command in the background.<br/><br/>
+&: This is an instruction to the Bash shell to run the command in the background.<br/><br/>

 <p align="center">
 <img src="https://i.imgur.com/Iuu68tk.png" height="80%" width="80%" alt="Convert the string into a list"/>